-• Halley House School believes it is vitally important to promote a positive, caring and supportive environment to enable all members of the school community to feel secure and respected, and therefore promote good behaviour in others.

-• We believe that the most effective way of promoting positive behaviour is to encourage children's good behaviour by operating a system of rewards and praise.
-In our school we believe the ideal incentives are the intrinsic rewards offered by:
+- Halley House School believes it is vitally important to promote a positive, caring and supportive environment to enable all members of the school community to feel secure and respected, and therefore promote good behaviour in others. - We believe that the most effective way of promoting positive behaviour is to encourage children's good behaviour by operating a system of rewards and praise.
+In our school we believe the ideal incentives are the intrinsic rewards offered by: - -Warm relationships - -A stimulating and tolerant social environment - -Positive role modelling - -Doing what is right - We strongly believe in reward systems which recognise all forms of social, academic and non academic achievement and efforts.

--Warm relationships

--A stimulating and tolerant social environment

--Positive role modelling

--Doing what is right

-• We strongly believe in reward systems which recognise all forms of social, academic and non academic achievement and efforts.
 The rewards are awarded fairly and consistently and are related to positive behaviour.
-For more details regarding positive rewards see the School's Behaviour Policy.
+For more details regarding positive rewards see the School's Behaviour Policy. - If a child has behavioural difficulties their Class Teacher will keep parents/carers fully informed. - Strategies will be shared and discussed with parents/carers and implemented.

-- If your child has behavioural difficulties their Class Teacher will keep you fully informed. - Strategies will be shared and discussed with you and implemented. - Additional support will be implemented if needed and advice requested from additional professionals if required. - The SENCo will keep you informed and, if necessary, hold a meeting with you and all the professionals involved with your child or family. - Everything possible will be implemented to ensure your child is included at all times.
+- Additional support will be implemented if needed and advice requested from additional professionals if required. - The SENDCo will keep parents/carers informed and, if necessary, hold a meeting with them and all the professionals involved with the child and family. - Everything possible will be implemented to ensure a child is included at all times.